usaid-cs/yesterday-i-learned/random.md

 1. Chicken goes up to A. Chicken eggs go up to AA.
 Beef goes up to AAA.
 1. [Life sentence](https://en.wikipedia.org/wiki/Life_imprisonment#World_view) that can be paroled is not, strictly speaking, "life behind bars".
 You are looking for "life without parole" for the worst kind.
 1. ["wyciwyg"](https://en.wikipedia.org/wiki/WYCIWYG): What You Cache Is What You Get
-1. The most famous current use of quantum computers is [Integer factorisation using Shor's algorithm](https://en.wikipedia.org/wiki/Quantum_algorithm), where it is already faster than classical computers (in run-time complexity).
 1. The Bic pen was made (not invented) by a Mr.Bich.
 He changed the pen's name from Bich to Bic after he learned about how the English would pronounce it.
 1. [Anna Gunn](https://en.wikipedia.org/wiki/Anna_Gunn), the Skyler White actress, really lives in New Mexico.
 Her commute must have been excellent.
 1. A teenth is 1/16.